Wofford visits Brownell and Samford

 Birmingham, Alabama; Saturday, 6 p.m.
 EST

-BOTTOM LINE: Samford hosts Wofford after Jaden Brownell scored 20 points in Samford’s 73-69 victory over the Chattanooga Mocs.
+BOTTOM LINE: Samford plays Wofford after Jaden Brownell scored 20 points in Samford’s 73-69 victory over the Chattanooga Mocs.

 The Bulldogs are 10-1 in home games.
-Samford ranks eighth in the SoCon in rebounding with 32.4 rebounds.
-Collin Holloway leads the Bulldogs with 5.6 boards.
+Samford has a 2-1 record in games decided by less than 4 points.

-The Terriers are 5-2 against SoCon opponents.
-Wofford ranks second in the SoCon with 11.5 offensive rebounds per game led by Kyler Filewich averaging 3.7.
+The Terriers are 5-2 in SoCon play.
+Wofford ranks seventh in the SoCon shooting 33.3% from 3-point range.

-Samford scores 84.8 points, 14.9 more per game than the 69.9 Wofford gives up.
+Samford averages 84.8 points, 14.9 more per game than the 69.9 Wofford allows.
 Wofford averages 9.7 made 3-pointers per game this season, 1.8 more made shots on average than the 7.9 per game Samford gives up.

-TOP PERFORMERS: Rylan Jones is averaging 10.7 points, 5.8 assists and 1.8 steals for the Bulldogs.
-Brownell is averaging 14.4 points over the past 10 games.
+TOP PERFORMERS: Brownell is averaging 14.4 points for the Bulldogs.
+Trey Fort is averaging 14.6 points over the last 10 games.

-Filewich is averaging 11.2 points, 10 rebounds and 3.4 assists for the Terriers.
+Corey Tripp is averaging 12.9 points and 3.3 assists for the Terriers.
 Justin Bailey is averaging 2.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Bulldogs: 8-2, averaging 77.2 points, 31.0 rebounds, 16.0 assists, 8.5 steals and 3.7 blocks per game while shooting 45.6% from the field.
 Their opponents have averaged 70.3 points per game.